 \subsubsection{Memory Offloading and Fetching}

-eLLM further incorporates elastic memory management between GPU-CPU, reducing service responsiveness pressure under high memory stress.
-In online long-context LLM serving, optimizing system response latency (i.e., TTFT) faces more challenges compared to TPOT: (1) more memory contention leading to severe request queuing delays, and (2) the computational complexity of the prefill stage scaling superlinearly.
-Therefore, eLLM enables proactively offloading KV cache for part of requests to CPU DRAM during the prefill stage.
+eLLM further incorporates GPU-CPU elastic memory management to maintain service responsiveness under memory pressure.
+In online LLM serving, optimizing system response latency (i.e., TTFT) faces more challenges compared to decoding latency (i.e., TPOT): (1) more memory contention leading to severe request queuing delays, and (2) the computational complexity of the prefill phase scaling superlinearly.
+Therefore, eLLM enables proactively offloading KV cache for part of the requests to CPU DRAM during the prefill phase.
 This lowers the memory admission barrier for request execution, effectively reducing queuing delays to improve TTFT.
-Additionally, it has the potential to aggregate larger decoding batch sizes, thereby increasing throughput.
+Additionally, it can aggregate larger decoding batch sizes, thereby increasing throughput.

-Its technical feasibility is based on following observations.
-Firstly, newly generated KV caches not immediately needed can be offloaded proactively and fetched back only when their corresponding request’s decoding is scheduled.
+Its technical feasibility is based on the following observations.
+Firstly, newly generated KV caches that are not immediately needed can be proactively offloaded and fetched back only when their corresponding requests are scheduled for decoding.
 Secondly, the multi-layer structure of Transformers naturally supports overlapping computation and communication through layer-wise pipelining.
-Thirdly, migration of KV cache requires only $O(N)$ linear communication overhead, whereas the prefill stage’s self-attention computation incurs $O(N^2)$ complexity.
-For example, in practical workloads with A100 GPUs and the LLaMA-3-8B model, offloading overhead can be completely hidden by computation.
-However, while CPU buffer improves request queuing conditions, it inherently introduces a prefill-prefer tendency that adversely affects TPOT.
-Therefore, eLLM introduces a simple yet effective policy to trade-off between SLO metrics (§\ref{subsubsec:SLO}).
+Thirdly, migration of KV caches requires only $O(N)$ linear communication overhead, whereas the prefill stage’s self-attention computation incurs $O(N^2)$ complexity.
+For example, in practical workloads with A100 GPUs and the LLaMA-3-8B model, offloading overhead can be completely hidden.
+However, while CPU buffer improves request queuing, it inherently introduces a prefill-preference that adversely affects TPOT.
+Therefore, eLLM introduces a simple yet effective policy to trade off between SLO metrics(§\ref{subsubsec:SLO}).